Pluto0nMars/Musical-Insights/README.md

 <img width="862" height="580" alt="image" src="https://github.com/user-attachments/assets/943fe1ad-0ca2-4af3-bafc-29160c65635c" />

-If a song entered in the one of the track searches is not in the data base then user receives an alert.
+If a song entered in the one of the track searches is not in the data base, then user receives an alert:

 <img width="348" height="143" alt="image" src="https://github.com/user-attachments/assets/7071b521-ec0b-4da0-9673-0fb47dbba481" />